valaisu/3D-chess/README.md

 - stb_image
 - tinyobjloader

-To get the first 5, I have summed up the linux setup guide from '[Vulkan Tutorial](https://vulkan-tutorial.com/Development_environment#page_Linux)'-website.
+To get the first 5, I have summarized the linux setup guide from '[Vulkan Tutorial](https://vulkan-tutorial.com/Development_environment#page_Linux)'-website.
 You can also opt to follow that for the first 5 dependencies.

 ### Downloading the dependencies